kytrinyx/problem-specifications/exercises/gigasecond/introduction.md

 We have 24 hours in a day, 7 days in a week, and months?
 Well, for months it depends not only on which month it is, but also what calendar is used in the country you live in.

-At least there are always 365 days in a year.
-Well, except if it's a leap year and have 366 days.

 Overall, this seems pretty messy.
 And if we ever colonize Mars or some other planet, it's going to get even messier.